Amur leopard: Taxonomic history

 In 2017, the Cat Classification Task Force of the Cat Specialist Group subsumed P. p. japonensis to P. p. orientalis.
 The remaining synonyms are not considered valid subspecies.
+However, a 2024 study which performed phylogenetic analysis on the basis of cranial morphology and mitochondrial genome analysis suggested that P. p. japonensis is likely a distinct subspecies.

 Genetic research

 Phylogenetic analysis of leopard samples from Primorsky Krai and North Korea revealed that they cannot be distinguished.
 It is considered very probable that the Amur leopard metapopulation became fragmented less than a century ago.

 Phylogenetic analysis of an old leopard skin from South Korea revealed it to be an Amur leopard.

 The complete mitochondrial genome of a wild male leopard specimen from Shaanxi province in central China has been amplified and is 16,966 base pairs long.